IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 * Access all records

+* No access - Admin functionality only

 The actions the user can perform once they have access to a record are driven by the privileges set with their role.
 These permissions given to a user apply to all records they have access to.
 If a user has write access to their own records, and also happens to have access to the records of anyone in their user group, then their write access will also apply to their user group access, meaning they can make changes to any files owned by members of the user group.
+A user whose role has access to all records, and has write access for cases, would obviously be able to make changes to any case.
+Some users, however, may have a role with no record access.
+These roles are meant for users who act solely as system administrators--managing users, forms, agencies, etc.--without being able to access cases, incidents, and tracing requests.

 The following diagram helps explain the relationship between Users, Roles, and User Groups through a hypothetical Role\/User Group setup, where the different roles are given specific permissions regarding their ability to see records within different User Groups: